mcdemarco/the-new-kitchen-cookbook/poultry/treda.md

 Chicken broth, chicken quarters, powdered fenugreek, the early addition of lentils, and anything but fresh sprigs of coriander are variants (quantities noted above).

-I served this with macaroni (in addition to the bread) the first time, and Peter liked it that way.
+I served this with macaroni (in addition to the bread) the first time, and Peter liked it that way, so I do that whenever there isn't stale bread around.

-I once substituted 1 lb boneless thighs for the 1 1/2 lbs bone-in chicken.
+I once substituted 1 lb boneless thighs for the 1 1/2 lbs bone-in thighs.

 ![Treda variant](../images/treda.png)